 In Chapter 3: Pavel, you will go through an airlock and have the option to either shoot or sneak through the following tunnel.
 Seriously, it's part of a tutorial so to each his own, but flip the switch at the command center before the next airlock/end of the level.
 It will be on the far left side of a large panel with a red light.
 Doing this will free all of those prisoners in the cages you undoubtedly came across during the earlier stealth sections.
 Oh, you didn't notice them?
 You might want to turn your brightness up just a little bit . . .

 Don't feel bad, this is an easy thing to miss.
 It does glow, but it's something subtle.
 I actually didn't spot this until my third playthrough.

 - Metro Last Light Playthrough: Pavel - YouTube

 The lever in question is at the 12:30 mark.

-Spare The Surrendering Soldiers
+2. Spare the Surrendering Soldiers

 The first soldier is at the end of Chapter 4: Reich.
-This guy is literally easy to miss since you're more likely aiming and shooting at the attacking Nazis that come through the door across the room.
+This guy is so easy to miss since you're more likely aiming and shooting at the attacking Nazis that come through the door across the room.
 Though if you shoot him during the escape, somehow, you will get a bad point.

 The second soldier is in Chapter 5: Separation, after you sneak through the warehouse.
-You will have the option to Knock him out, do so!
+You will have the option to knock him out—do so!
 Make sure to loot his body to get Military Grade Rounds, and the box across from him has ammo as well.

 The third surrendering soldier is hiding in a meat locker between areas in Chapter 6: Facility.
-The game won't give you the option to Knock Out the soldier, but he won't attack or sound an alarm as you walk away.
+The game won't give you the option to knock out the soldier, but he won't attack or sound an alarm as you walk away.
 He's actually the poor guy who was being bullied earlier.
 He has a Bastard SMG with IR Sight and Suppressor that you can take.
-I mean... he said we could...
+I mean . . . he said we could . . .

 - Metro Last Light Playthrough: Reich